HersheyMarbeda/CSCI202-Final-Project/README.md

 # Documentation
 In order for smooth process of playing the songs:
-    1. pip install PyQt5 (User-Interface)
+    - 1. pip install PyQt5 (User-Interface)
-    2. pip install mutagen (cover pictures of the songs)
+    - 2. pip install mutagen (cover pictures of the songs)
-    3. pip install sfml (in order to hear the song)
+    - 3. pip install sfml (in order to hear the song)
-    4. pip install pybind11 (to bind C++ with Python codes)
+    - 4. pip install pybind11 (to bind C++ with Python codes)
-    5. brew install cmake (to build the project with C++ and Python codes)
+    - 5. brew install cmake (to build the project with C++ and Python codes)

 After installing these dependencies,
-    1. Buil the C++ Project.
+    - 1. Build the C++ Project.
-    2. Run the Python script.
+    - 2. Run the Python script.
-    3. Enjoy the music player!
+    - 3. Enjoy the music player!
-    4. Add songs to it to or make the interface more friendly.
+    - 4. Add songs to it to or make the interface more friendly.